AndrikSeeger/Predicate_Logic_Compiler/README.md

 * GCC
 * Make

-With those prequistes met you can simply run ```make``` for the ```main.c``` file and build the compiler program.
-Using your desired file as the first input argument for the resulting program you can use the compiler to analyse PREDLOG1-Code.
+With those prerequisites met you can simply run ```make``` for the ```main.c``` file and build the compiler program.
+Using your desired file as the first input argument for the resulting program you can use the compiler to analyze PREDLOG1-code.

 ## Language

 The language used is a new creation called "PREDLOG1" short for first-order predicate logic.
-The following paragraphs descripe the syntax used to translate first-order predicate calculus terms to PREDLOG1.
+The following paragraphs describe the syntax used to translate first-order predicate calculus terms to PREDLOG1.

 ### Comments
 Comments are declared using `/*` as in front the start of the comment and `*/` after the end of the comment.
 The comments are limited to one line per declaration.